 ** Please check your word count.
 Your stories have to be 100 words (EXcluding the title) EXACTLY,

-and PLEASE stick to the month’s theme… which for March is ‘Norman’s bunny’. **
+and PLEASE stick to the month’s theme… which for April is ‘fool’. **

 - Fee: there is no fee for entering this competition.
 I enjoy reading flash fiction… and giving away prizes!